-Online MS in Cybercrime and Digital Investigation
+Online M.S. in Cybercrime and Digital Investigation

-Help Fight Cybercrime with Skills in Digital Investigation.
+Help Fight Cybercrime With Skills in Digital Investigation.

 Advancing justice since 1935.

-The fully online MS in Cybercrime and Digital Investigation from Michigan State University gives you an understanding of cybersecurity and digital investigation skills that allow you to help curb cybercrime.
-MSU’s program is ideal for those without computer science/IT backgrounds who would like to launch or advance a career investigating or responding to cybercrime in law enforcement, government, and private industry.
+The fully online M.S. in Cybercrime and Digital Investigation from Michigan State University gives you an understanding of cybersecurity and digital investigation skills that allow you to help curb cybercrime.
+MSU’s program is ideal for those without computer science/IT backgrounds who would like to launch or advance a career investigating or responding to cybercrime in law enforcement, government and private industry.
 If you have a technical background, you can elevate your salary potential, seek opportunities for advancement or pursue a career switch.

 In as few as two years, you can complete your online master’s degree and graduate as you benefit from MSU’s partnerships with the Department of Homeland Security, the Michigan Intelligence Operations Center, the MSU Police and more.
 You will also build an understanding of the diverse nature of cybercrime threats that affect individuals’ and organizations’ economic and physical safety.